Spartronics4915/2019-DeepSpace/OdometryNotes.md

 of a Twist2d as representing a movement along an arc at constant curvature and velocity, we can use ideas from [differential calculus](https://en.wikipedia.org/wiki/Differential_calculus) to create a new Pose2d from a Twist2d and visa versa.
-In essence, this is equivalent to drawing a portion of a circle (aka _arc_) that connects the two poses.
+In essence, this is equivalent to drawing a portion of a circle, an _arc_, that connects the two poses.

 #### Notes On Curvature

-The design of Twist2d is closely related to the dynamics of a differential drive robot.
+The design of Twist2d is closely related to the dynamics of a [differential drive](http://rossum.sourceforge.net/papers/DiffSteer) robot.
 When we command different rpm to left and right motors we end up driving in a circle whose radius is determined by the difference between left and right rpm.
 The speed we drive is approximated by the average of the two rpm.
-So the circular arc is a fundamental incremental unit of travel for a differential drive robot.
+This makes the circular arc a fundamental incremental unit of travel for a differential drive robot.
 We can decompose a complex robot trajectory into a series of small, connected arcs by selecting a new Twist2d on each timestep.

 From [Mathworld](http://mathworld.wolfram.com/Curvature.html):